China's burgeoning population - the largest on Earth

 In 1980, at a time when the Communist government control was still strong, a stringent One Child Policy was introduced to restrict population growth with the eventual aim of overall reduction.
 The One Child Policy is the only one of its kind ever implemented in the world.
 Experts calculated that China could only support a population of 1.4 billion before famine occurred, so the aim was originally a limit of 1.2 billion by 2000 and then reduction to about 750 million by the mid-21st century.
 This was to be achieved by modernization and birth control.

 In those days most people in the cities were assigned to a work unit, and this controlled all aspects of life including marriage and birth control.
 There was no privacy or independence.
 This made the policy enforceable in urban areas.
 It is the largest and most successful birth control policy in world history.
 The motto in 1973 was ‘Longer, later, fewer’ - (wait longer, marry later, fewer children).
-In 1980 the marriage law raised the minimum marriage age from 20 to 22 for men from 18 to 20 for women.
+In 1980 the marriage law raised the minimum marriage age from 20 to 22 for men and from 18 to 20 for women.
 For Communist Party members the line was that the ideal age was 25 years old for a woman to marry and 30 for a man.

 To avoid rural hardship some exemptions were added in 1984 but only to be removed in 1991 following protests.
 In the 1990s the disparity between rural and urban had narrowed.
 The rural rate of 2.3% birth rate in 1990 reduced to 1.8% in 1996 this compares to the urban figure of 1.6% in 1990 down a little to 1.5% in 1996.
 In fact the difference was more about practicality - the policy was pretty much impossible to enforce in rural areas - children could be hidden or explained away as ‘visitors’.
 So two to three children was the norm in rural areas and in addition ethnic minorities were given exemptions.

 The policy was brought in with both incentives and penalties.
 For each extra child the family income was cut by 10-20%.
 A fine was levied during the second pregnancy and as it was refunded on abortion, there was a clear monetary incentive to terminate pregnancy (extra paid holiday was also offered).
 Some chose female sterilization after the first child, in quite a few cases forced sterilization was imposed on women who had two or more children.
 Although female infanticide had always been illegal, the rules were more strictly enforced.
 Even in 1978 195 cases of female infanticide had been reported in one Anhui county alone.
 Other incentives for single child families included easier access to health care and better housing.
-Many regard it as the most hated party policy.
+Many regarded it as the most hated party policy.
 Recent increased prosperity has allowed couples to have more children because they could afford to pay the fines.
 One estimate is that only 1 in 5 families have a single child.

 great wall, crowds